WHAT IS ACUPUNCTURE?

 In general, the body responds more quickly to frequent acupuncture treatments.
 Once your condition is stabilized, you won’t need to come in as frequently.
 When you come in for your first treatment, we will discuss a specific treatment plan for you.

 HOW DOES ACUPUNCTURE WORK/WHAT IS IT REALLY DOING?

-This is the million dollar question.
-The answer is… there is most likely no single answer.
-Whether seen as a result of particular chemical/hormonal processes; movement of bio-electricity; vascular excitement; regulation of the central nervous system; connective tissue communication; a placebo effect; or the manifestation of qi, acupuncture simply works.
+This is the million-dollar question.
+The answer is… There is most likely no single answer.
+Whether seen as a result of particular chemical/hormonal processes, movement of bio-electricity, vascular excitement, regulation of the central nervous system, connective tissue communication, a placebo effect, or the manifestation of qi, acupuncture simply works.

 WHAT’S THE DIFFERENCE BETWEEN A TYPICAL ACUPUNCTURE PRACTICE AND A COMMUNITY ACUPUNCTURE PRACTICE?

 Most North American acupuncturists treat patients on tables in individual cubicles.
 This is not traditional in Asia, where acupuncture usually occurs in a community setting.
-In our clinic we use private treatment rooms for your comfort.
+In our clinic, we use private treatment rooms for your comfort.

 In some styles of acupuncture, the needles are removed after only a few minutes or after a half hour at most.
-The style of acupuncture we practice at allows patients to keep their needles in a minimum 15-20 minutes.
+The style of acupuncture we practice allows patients to keep their needles in a minimum of 15-20 minutes.
 The “right” amount of time varies from patient to patient.

 Many people fall asleep and wake feeling refreshed.

 DO YOU ACCEPT INSURANCE?